 I want to get your take on it.

-And he says he's gonna give us all of it.
+Now he gave us Lisa Page's testimony, and he says he's going to give us all of it.

-And and but we have the information you want and I want 302s, the FISA application.
+But we have the information you want and I want.

 We want the gang of eight information.

-There's one thing that jumped out at me on the Russia case, and that is, you know, the question has always lingered over this.
+There's one thing that jumped out at me on the Russia case, and that is, you know, the question has always lingered over this, how much did politics play in a role in making the decisions the FBI did?

 And I think that that is such an extraordinary admission.

-I have never in all my life, covering 32 years of the FBI, ever heard an employee of the FBI claim that the winning or losing of election was going to affect the tactics or the uh intent of an investigation.
+I have never in all my life, covering 32 years of the FBI, ever heard an employee of the FBI claim that the winning or losing of election was going to affect the tactics or the intent of an investigation.

-And it explains something that happens the day after something you and I reported on your show a long time ago.
+And it explains something that happens the day after, something you and I reported on your show a long time ago.

-The day after Donald Trump wins, they escalate their efforts by a major uh proportion, which shows that politics was involved.
+The day after Donald Trump wins, they escalate their efforts by a major proportion, which shows that politics was involved.

 It shows the raw political nature and that politics did infect decisions, certainly in the Russia investigation.